KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2025-01-04-svz-pachinko-coins.md

 ## Recap
 Last time we attempted the problem of reading coins amount using `pytesseract`.
-It works but it takes approximately 0.8 seconds to complete for one read, which is slow.
+It works but it can take over a second to complete for one read during learning, which is slow.
 That is why today I will introduce to you another way that is way faster (and more accurate) - Template Matching.

 ## Template Matching